-Adverse impacts on surface water quality should be avoided because each wastewater system will have been properly designed and maintenance schedules will be enforced, should consent be granted.
-None of the land application areas are proposed to be located closer than 20 metres from any waterbody, and all are, at this stage, deemed to be appropriately sized for the proposed dwellings.
-Should consent be granted, any changes to wastewater volumes and disposal field locations away from this basic design (1,080 litres per day) will need to be approved by the Council through a variation to the resource consent.
-At that stage, the suitability of the site and revised land application area design would be examined in detail.
+Adverse impacts on surface water quality should be avoided because each wastewater system will be properly designed and maintenance schedules will be enforced, should consent be granted.
+None of the land application areas are proposed to be located closer than 20 metres from any waterbody.
+Should consent be granted, the disposal field should be designed as per the recommended conditions, which reference the AS/NZS 1547:2000 standard and require approval by Council's Co-ordinator Compliance Monitoring.

-As has been discussed above, the writer's view is that the proposed wastewater systems are appropriate for the site, the design flow volumes are suitable for typical dwellings and the irrigation rates are suitable for the proposed volumes of water and the soil types present.
+As has been discussed above, it is considered that the proposed wastewater systems are appropriate for the site, the design flow volumes are suitable for typical dwellings and the irrigation rates are suitable for the proposed volumes of water and the soil types present.
 Therefore, it is not expected that there be any adverse effect on the soils, surface water nor groundwater that could be considered more than minor.

-6.4 Permitted Baseline
+6.3 Permitted Baseline